pretix/pretix-docs/docs/topics/gift-cards.md

 The "Gift card code" field will already be filled out with a randomly generated code, but you can change that code to your liking.
 Any code you enter here manually must be between 2 and 190 digits in length and may only contain Latin letters, numbers, dots and dashes.
 Diacritic symbols such as umlauts and accents are not supported.

 You have to specify a "Gift card value" larger than zero in the currency of your choice.
+The currency you choose here has to match the currency of the events for which the gift card is intended to be used.
-If you want to create a gift card for test mode, check the box next to "Test mode card".
+If you want to create a gift card for use in test mode, check the box next to "Test mode card".
-If you want to create a gift card for the live shop, do not check that box.
+If you want to create a gift card for use in the live shop, do not check that box.
 A test mode card will only work in test mode and a non-test mode card will only work when the shop is live.

 The default value in the "Expiry date" fields is determined by the "Validity of gift card codes in years" setting on the organizer settings page.